 - 3 color settings (the amber light blocks 99.95% of blue light).

-- Built in memory (remembers the brightness and color setting your last used).
+- Built-in memory (remembers the brightness and color setting you last used).

-- Flexible Gooseneck & Sturdy Clip (allow for preffered position).
+- Flexible Gooseneck & Sturdy Clip (allow for preferred position).

 - Rechargeable USB cable (removing the need for cables).